Discovering the Gell-Mann-Okubo Formula with Kolmogorov-Arnold Networks

 In recent years, machine learning (ML) has made significant advances across a wide range of disciplines.
-In physics, ML has been used to explore theoretical frameworks \cite{wetzel2020discovering} and to analyze high-energy phenomena \cite{hezaveh2017fast,soma2023reconstructing,pang2018equation,chen2024machine,radovic2018machine,guest2018deep,albertsson2018machine,kim2024machine,zhou2024exploring,aarts2025physics,jiang2021deep,chen2025flavor,mansouri2024holographic,dai2025extracting}.
-Machine learning (ML) techniques enable the extraction of physical information from high-dimensional data—tasks that are often difficult to accomplish using traditional methods.
+In physics, ML has been used to explore theoretical frameworks \cite{wetzel2020discovering,song2021ads} and to analyze high-energy phenomena \cite{hezaveh2017fast,soma2023reconstructing,pang2018equation,chen2024machine,radovic2018machine,guest2018deep,albertsson2018machine,kim2024machine,zhou2024exploring,aarts2025physics,jiang2021deep,chen2025flavor,mansouri2026holographic,dai2026extracting,mei2025neural,xiang2022determination}.
+Machine learning techniques enable the extraction of physical information from high-dimensional data \cite{du2023examination, wu2026deep, li2025hep, wu2025jet}—tasks that are often difficult to accomplish using traditional methods.
 Neural networks, in particular, excel at approximating nonlinear mappings and uncovering hidden patterns in both experimental and simulated data.
-In addition, physics-informed neural networks (PINNs) \cite{raissi2019physics,chiu2022can} and their extensions embed physical constraints directly into the learning process, thereby bridging the gap between data-driven models and theoretical frameworks.
+In hadron and nuclear physics, neural networks have been successfully employed to predict meson properties with spontaneously emerging symmetries~\cite{tong2026meson}, to extract the strong coupling constant across the full energy range~\cite{wang2024analysis}, to determine QCD parameters in magnetized matter~\cite{ding2026determining}, and to predict nuclear masses with quantified uncertainties~\cite{qu2025nuclear}.
+In addition, machine learning methods have been widely used in broader areas of physics, including studies of phase transitions and representation learning, further highlighting their capability in capturing fundamental patterns in physical systems~\cite{bai2024universal, ma2023phase,li2023machine}.
+Physics-informed neural networks (PINNs) \cite{raissi2019physics,chiu2022can,wen2025application} and their extensions embed physical constraints directly into the learning process, thereby bridging the gap between data-driven models and theoretical frameworks.